 - Paper Printers – this industry is closer to the dying tier than to the next tier of growth.
 More and more of the public are beginning to use computer technology to transfer information.
 Up until about 2005, paper was the pretty much the best tool to convey one’s thoughts to the customer/client.
 Now, more and more technology and the depth of utilization is allowing for the average consumer to rely on the image on the screen as the equivalent of paper.

 With the example of the home heating oil business from above, if the existing business is able to hold onto and not lose customers over an extended period of time, then this is the tier range to determine the final risk factor value.
 If you were evaluating the business, if the operation were able to absorb an existing smaller business and its customers due to the changing dynamics of the industry and territory, you could consider a number higher in this range, maybe a 1.7 or 1.8 depending on the circumstances of that purchase.
-So when evaluating the business within this tier use some history, the industry issues and the overall customer base in determining the final number.
+When evaluating the business within this tier use some history, the industry issues and the overall customer base in determining the final number.

 Upper Tier – Value range of 2.00 – 2.99